-The artists in New Zealand: Liz Coats Rita Dibert Rob McLeod Beverly Rhodes Matt Pine The artists from The Netherlands: Joke Elzinga (Leiden) Jacqueline Wassen (Maastricht) Jessy Rahman (The Hague) Sen McGlinn (Leiden) Natalie Muller (Leiden) Sonja van Kerkhoff (Leiden) View through the lens, Peepbox by Jacqueline Wassen.
+The artists in New Zealand: Liz Coats Rita Dibert Rob McLeod Beverly Rhodes Matt Pine The artists from The Netherlands: Joke Elzinga (Leiden) Jacqueline Wassen (Maastricht) Jessy Rahman (The Hague) Sen McGlinn (Leiden) Natalie Muller (Leiden) Sonja van Kerkhoff (Leiden) View through the lens inside the black box on the window on the right.
+Peepbox by Jacqueline Wassen. |

-Te Wa (The Space) Gallery, Drews Ave, W-h-anganui, January 2002.
-The row of tiny rectangular shapes under the window is the work: Parking Spaces for Important Visitors
+Te Wa (The Space) Gallery, Drews Ave, Whanganui, January 2002.
+The row of tiny rectangular shapes under the window is the work: Parking Spaces for Important Visitors |

 The small black square in the front window